Mission, Vision, Values

 we pledge to further strengthen Boulder Community Health’s important purpose in the community.

-- As Foundation trustees and in alliance with our partner, the Boulder Community Hospital Ambassadors,
+- As Foundation trustees and in alliance with our partner, the Boulder Community Health Ambassadors,

 we envision our role as ambassadors and we pledge to inform and educate our fellow citizens about